The Cataclysm – more than a flood

-This verb, which occurs in Genesis 6:7, 7:4 and 7:23, says that during the Cataclysm God ‘expunged’ or wiped out every living animal that he had made from the face of the ground.
-The action was like that of erasing records.
-As Gordon Wenham observes: ‘Since water was sometimes used for achieving this result (Num 5:23), the very word chosen perhaps hints at how the complete annihilation of mankind will be secured.’
-(For references, please go to Links and further reading.)
+The Hebrew verb machah, as in Genesis 6:7, 7:4 and 7:23, has a more specific meaning than merely to destroy; it means to expunge or blot out.
+God expunged or wiped out every living animal from the face of the ground.
+The underlying metaphor is that of erasing symbols of writing from a clay tablet.
+As the biblical scholar Gordon Wenham noted: ‘Since water was sometimes used for achieving this result (Num 5:23), the very word chosen perhaps hints at how the complete annihilation of mankind will be secured.’
+(Links and further reading give references.)

-- The most common meaning is to blot out as from a book.
-Fouts and Wise seek to damp down the force of this metaphor by focusing on the efficacy of the erasing action: ‘Although such a blotting process may have been intended to leave no evidence, often evidence did remain of something having been obliterated.’
-Traces of chalk may remain when a teacher wipes a blackboard, and traces of pencil lead may remain when someone rubs writing from a piece of paper.
-However, it remains the case that to all intents and purposes the surface is wiped clean.
-Machah itself still conveys the sense of something disappearing.
+- To blot out as from a book, the most common meaning.
+FW questioned how effective erasing actions are in practice: ‘Although such a blotting process may have been intended to leave no evidence, often evidence did remain of something having been obliterated.’
+Traces of chalk will remain when a teacher wipes a blackboard, or traces of pencil lead when someone rubs writing from a piece of paper.
+However, an unintended failure to carry out the full, strict sense of the verb is hardly relevant.
+The verb itself conveys the disappearance of something as a result of a surface being wiped clean.

-- Exodus 17:14 and Deuteronomy 25:19 speak of the blotting out of the remembrance of Amalek – in the first instance as part of a promise, in the second as part of a command.
-Fouts and Wise say that while artifactual evidence of the existence of the Amalekites may be lacking, some evidence of their cities probably remains.
-Again, this is beside the point: destroying a people’s artefacts (as in I Sam 15:3) is a different thing from blotting out their remembrance.
+- To blot out the name or memory of a people.
+Thus Exodus 17:14 and Deuteronomy 25:19 refer to the blotting out of the remembrance of Amalek, promised in the first instance, commanded in the second.
+FW say that while artefacts of the Amalekites may be lacking, some evidence of their cities probably remains.
+However, destroying a people’s artefacts (as in I Sam 15:3) is a different thing from blotting out their remembrance.
 The remembrance of a people could be extinguished without the total obliteration of their possessions, and there is no reason to think that, by the 9th or 8th century BC, anyone could remember the Amalekites (cf. I Chron 4:43).
 Psalm 9:5-6 gives an indication of just how absolutely God intended the destruction of a nation whose remembrance was to be blotted out:

-Thou hast rebuked the nations, thou hast destroyed the wicked;
+You have rebuked the nations, you have destroyed the wicked;

 The enemy have vanished in everlasting ruins;

-the very memory of them has perished. - Isaiah 44:22 states that “I have blotted out your transgressions like a cloud, and your sins like mist.”
-Fouts and Wise comment: ‘By analogy, a recently dispersed cloud or mist can at least potentially be evidenced by dampness or dew on the ground or vegetation.
+the very memory of them has perished. - To blot out sins.
+Isaiah 44:22 states that “I have blotted out your transgressions like a cloud, and your sins like mist.”
+FW: ‘By analogy, a recently dispersed cloud or mist can at least potentially be evidenced by dampness or dew on the ground or vegetation.
 Theologically, although provision for sin itself has been made by atonement (a covering over), by forgiveness, by propitiation, by removal, and by blotting out, evidences of that sin usually do persist.’
-Once more, the argument misses the point.
-The question is not whether ‘evidence’ of the transgressions was blotted out, but whether the transgressions themselves were.
-Although the sin of David’s adultery with Bathsheba was forever recorded in the book of II Samuel, in the judgement book that recorded David’s life the sin was completely blotted out, as a result of repentance on David’s part and forgiveness on God’s.
+Yes, but the question is whether the transgressions themselves were blotted out, not the ‘evidence’ of them.
+While the sin of David’s adultery with Bathsheba was recorded for perpetuity in the book of II Samuel, in the divine book of David’s life the sin was completely blotted out, as a result of repentance on David’s part and forgiveness on God’s.

-- II Kings 21:13 states that God will stretch over Jerusalem the measuring line of Samaria (which had been destroyed by the Assyrians), and will wipe Jerusalem as one wipes a dish, wiping it and turning it upside down.
-Fouts and Wise comment: ‘Evidence for this destruction has been archaeologically verified on numerous occasions.’
-But II Kings 21:13 does not say that Jerusalem itself would be obliterated, only, as the next verse makes clear and as was later to happen (II Kings 25:11), that Jerusalem would be wiped clean of its inhabitants.
-Fouts and Wise have misunderstood the text.
+- To wipe.
+II Kings 21:13 states that God will stretch over Jerusalem the measuring line of Samaria (the northern capital, which had been destroyed by the Assyrians) and wipe Jerusalem as one wipes a dish, wiping it and turning it upside down.
+FW: ‘Evidence for this destruction has been archaeologically verified on numerous occasions.’
+That may be true, but II Kings 21:13 does not say that Jerusalem itself would be obliterated.
+As the next verse makes clear and as was later to happen (II Kings 25:11), it says that Jerusalem would be wiped clean of its inhabitants.

-- Four passages are cited as evidence that machah can be used in the more general sense of destroy: Nehemiah 13:14, Proverbs 6:33, Ezekiel 6:6 and Proverbs 31:3.
-The contention is not sustainable.
-Nehemiah 13:14 is in line with uses which refer to the blotting out from a book.
-Proverbs 6:33 states that the disgrace of the adulterer will not be wiped away – a metaphorical use of machah similar to the concept of blotting out sins from a book of judgment.
-Ezekiel 6:6 states: ‘Wherever you dwell your cities shall be waste and your high places ruined, so that your altars will be waste and ruined, your idols broken and destroyed, your incense altars cut down, and your works wiped out.’
-Fouts and Wise comment: ‘Though the idolatry itself was blotted out by God, evidence of this former idolatrous worship still exists.’
-However, ‘works’, as in English, primarily means deeds or labours (Gen 5:29, 20:9, 44:15 etc), which may or may not result in physical works (cf. Ex 23:24).
-When the Jews ceased to worship idols after their exile, the prophecy was fulfilled to the letter.
-Finally, Proverbs 31:3b speaks of kings being wiped out as a result of giving their strength to women (31:3a).
-Fouts and Wise suggest that the sense should be understood from 31:4-5 and take 31:3b as a warning that drunkenness will lead to loss of royal position.
-But verse 5 does not say that kings will suffer from their being addicted to strong drink, only that their subjects will.
+- To blot out in the general sense of destroy.
+Four passages are cited: Nehemiah 13:14, Proverbs 6:33, Ezekiel 6:6 and Proverbs 31:3.
+The Nehemiah verse (ESV: “Do not wipe out my good deeds”) is in line with uses which refer to blotting out as from a book.
+Proverbs states that the disgrace of the adulterer will not be wiped away, again, similar to the concept of blotting out sins from a book of judgment.
+Ezekiel states: “Wherever you dwell your cities shall be waste and your high places ruined, so that your altars will be waste and ruined, your idols broken and destroyed, your incense altars cut down, and your works wiped out.”
+FW: ‘Though the idolatry itself was blotted out by God, evidence of this former idolatrous worship still exists.’
+But ‘works’, as in English, primarily means deeds or labours (Gen 5:29, 20:9, 44:15 etc), which may or may not result in physical works (cf. Ex 23:24).
+After their exile the Jews ceased to worship idols and the prophecy was fulfilled.
+Finally, Proverbs 31:3 speaks of kings being wiped out as a result of giving their strength to women.
+FW suggest that the sense should be understood from 31:4-5 and take 31:3 as a warning that drunkenness will lead to loss of royal position.
+However, verse 5 does not say that kings will suffer from being addicted to strong drink, only that their subjects will.
 Verse 31 is speaking about the effect of consorting with immoral women, which can lead (though the sense is hardly clear) to venereal disease and sterility.

-In Genesis 6:7 and 7:4 machah is coupled with the phrase ‘from the face of the ground’ and in Genesis 7:23 with the phrase ‘from the earth’.
+In Genesis 6:7 and 7:4 machah is coupled with the phrase ‘from the face of the ground’, in Genesis 7:23 with the phrase ‘from the earth’.
 The nearest grammatical parallels in the Old Testament are therefore passages which include a phrase stating that something was blotted out ‘from’ or ‘out of’ something.
 These are Exodus 17:14, Deuteronomy 9:14, 25:19 and 29:20 (from under heaven), Judges 21:17 (from Israel), Exodus 32:32f and Psalm 69:28 (out of a book), Nehemiah 4:5 and Jeremiah 18:23 (from God’s sight), and Isaiah 25:8 (from the face).
-These are also the nearest semantic parallels, where the object of the verb is the thing wiped away, not the thing wiped.
-(The English language works in the same way: contrast “he wiped her face”, for example, with “he wiped the tears from her face”.)
-In no case is there the slightest suggestion that we should entertain the idea of traces remaining.
+These are also the nearest semantic parallels: the verb’s object being the thing wiped away, not the thing wiped.
+(The English language works in the same way: contrast ‘he wiped her face’, for example, with ‘he wiped the tears from her face’.)
+In no case is there a suggestion that we should entertain the idea of traces remaining.

 - In terms of salvation, mhh is used in the promise of God’s wiping away tears from all faces (q., Isa 25:8) and the assurance that sins have been wiped out (q., Isa 44:22; also, q., 43:25; cf. q., Ps 51:1, 9[3:11]).

 The phrases ‘the deep’ and ‘the great deep’ (tehom rabba) are used interchangeably (Gen 7:11, 8:2).
-The adjective ‘great’ simply brings out a quality inherent in the noun, i.e. the deep’s immensity.
+The adjective ‘great’ simply brings out the deep’s immensity.

-There are a number of Ugaritic texts in which the term thm, “deep” is found parallel to the term ym, “sea.” … In another Ugaritic text one finds the phrase “a source of the rivers [nhrm]” in parallelism with the phrase “the channels of the deeps [thmtm]”.
-The context of this Ugaritic text indicates that the expression “the source of the rivers” refers to the waters that have their origin primarily from the rains which feed the rivers.
-The expression “the channels of the deeps” seems to refer to the upwelling of the waters from the earth.
-Another text from ancient Ugarit speaks of a 7-year drought “without dew, without showers, without the upsurgings of the deeps [thmtm]”.
-The “showers” are the waters from above, namely rain, and correspondingly “the upsurgings of the deeps” refer to the waters from below (thmth), namely the waters that gush forth from subterranean sources (cf. 2 Samuel 1:21).
+There are a number of Ugaritic texts in which the term thm, ‘deep’ is found parallel to the term ym, ‘sea.’
+One finds the phrase ‘a source of the rivers [nhrm]’ in parallelism with the phrase ‘the channels of the deeps [thmtm]’.
+The context of this Ugaritic text indicates that the expression ‘the source of the rivers’ refers to the waters that have their origin primarily from the rains which feed the rivers.
+The expression ‘the channels of the deeps’ seems to refer to the upwelling of the waters from the earth.
+Another text … speaks of a 7-year drought ‘without dew, without showers, without the upsurgings of the deeps [thmtm]’.
+The ‘showers’ are the waters from above, namely rain, and correspondingly ‘the upsurgings of the deeps’ refer to the waters from below (thmth), namely the waters that gush forth from subterranean sources.

-The deep was conceived as essentially one body of water, encircling the land and lying underneath it.
-Today the interpreter perceives a duality, where the present-day oceans and seas are distinct from water within or under the earth, and the rivers are supplied by rain-water.
-In English an ‘ocean’ signifies a vast expanse of sea-water beyond the land.
-In Ugaritic, however, and also (as discussed below) in Hebrew, the equivalent word signified waters which lay both around and under the land.
+The deep was conceived as essentially one body of water.
+Today the interpreter perceives a duality, where present-day oceans are distinct from lakes and rivers, and the latter are supplied by rain-water.
+In English an ‘ocean’ signifies a vast expanse of water beyond the land.
+In Ugaritic, and also in Hebrew, the equivalent word signified the waters around and under the land.

 The emerging consensus is that the parallel line is a more subtle literary device than previously thought.
 The new paradigm for understanding parallelism is development rather than equivalence.
 The biblical poet is doing more than saying the same thing twice.